vippsas/vipps-developers/vipps-getting-started.md

 API keys are available in the Vipps Portal, under the `Utvikler` menu item in the top menu: https://portal.vipps.no

-The registered admin user can log in with bankID and fetch the API keys.
+The registered admin user can log in with BankID and fetch the API keys.

 All Vipps customers must have a Norwegian organization number, and the customer agreements are signed with BankID.
-Since portal.vipps.no give access to APIn keys for both the test and production environment, we require BankID for loging in.
+Since portal.vipps.no give access to API keys for both the test and production environment, we require BankID for loging in.
 The customer's administrator can create additional users on portal.vipps.no